DoroMartoski/SelfImprovement.md/SelfImprovement.md

     * Make things easy for yourself to practice.

 5. Precommit to at least 20 hours of focused, deliberate practice before you begin your your skills training.

+### 3 Phases of learning
+* Cognitive - you are really thinking about what you are doing and focusing on what and how you are doing the actions.
+* Inter-relating - actions are beginning to feel more natural and you don't have to spend a lot of time thinking about it.
+* Automatic -